-The Law Library supports faculty in the use of TWEN by providing individual instruction for web course use and by assisting with the upload of course syllabi or reading materials.
+The Law School is actively moving away from the use of TWEN toward the use of the Canvas web course platform.
+Canvas support is provided by the university's Academic Technology department.
+For courses not yet fully transitioned to Canvas, the Law Library provides support for TWEN by assisting with the upload of course syllabi or reading materials.
 While we will provide basic support for your use of the system, we are unable to manage your TWEN page throughout the semester.
 For assistance with TWEN, please contact Amber Clarke or Courtney Selby.

 The University Library and Law Library have separate catalogs and separate database lists.
 In order to see all the resources available for your use, you will need to look both at the Law Library's collections and the University Library's resources.
 From the University Library's home page, you can access the catalog, database list, online journals, and e-book collection.